islandproblem/islandproblem/essay.md

 As it gains computation, it gets better at dominating the others.

 Therefore, if one AGI can successfully diverge, then other AGIs must try to diverge.
-Otherwise, they could be permanently dominated by the AGIs that diverge.
+Otherwise, they could be permanently dominated by the divergent AGIs.

-Even the possibility of this requires that AGIs preemptively diverge.
+Even the possibility of this pushes AGIs preemptively diverge.

-Once this is possible, humans will have no way to stop this process.
+Once this divergence is possible, humans will have no way to stop this process.

 <p class="important-physics">AGI will be aligned with physics, <span class="nowrap">not with humans.</span></p>